 Data is replicated to an offsite location so it can be used to restore data to a secondary server, or provide server archives in the event of a catastrophic disaster at the primary site.

 Should the primary site suffer a catastrophic failure or event, we maintain a second presence which is linked to the primary site.

-This site is used to host offsite services to help maintain our availability in the event of such an event.
+This site is used to host offsite services to help maintain our availability in the event of such a disaster.

 A copy of backup data from within the last 7 days is held at this location, which can be provided as a restore to a fresh server on the internet, or as a data archive.